MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/uae-vat-setup-reporting.md

 ## Configure sales tax codes

-The electronic VAT declaration report is based on the configuration of a specific sales tax UAE report layout.
+The electronic VAT declaration report is based on the configuration of a specific UAE report layout for sales tax.
 This layout should be selected as the default layout in the setup of the tax authority.

-Set up sales tax codes by following the appropriate procedure for the profile of your company's business in Sales Tax section of the Help documentation.
+Set up sales tax codes by following the appropriate procedure for the profile of your company's business in [Sales Tax section](../general-ledger/indirect-taxes-overview.md) of the Help documentation.

-To run the UAE report layout with the electronic VAT declaration, you must first set up the appropriate number of reporting codes that are associated with each VAT declaration reporting amount.
+To run the UAE report layout that includes the electronic VAT declaration, you must first set up the appropriate number of reporting codes that are associated with the amount that is reporting in each VAT declaration.

 Go to **Tax** \> **Indirect tax** \> **Sales tax** \> **Sales tax reporting codes**, and create or update sales tax reporting codes according to the information in the following table.